-The public offering price and underwriting discounts and commissions correspond to an assumed public offering price per Common Share Unit of (2), an assumed public offering price per Pre-Funded Warrant Unit of
+The public offering price and underwriting discounts and commissions correspond to an assumed public offering price per Common Share Unit of (2)US\$1.23, an assumed public offering price per Pre-Funded Warrant Unit of US\$1.2299.

-The amount of the offering proceeds to us presented in this table does not give effect to any exercise of the Warrants or Pre-Funded Warrants (3) being issued in this offering
+The amount of the offering proceeds to us presented in this table does not give effect to any exercise of the Warrants or Pre-Funded Warrants (3)being issued in this offering.

-We have granted the underwriter the right to purchase up to an additional Shares and/or Warrants to cover over-allotments, if any, assuming a public offering price of US\$ per Common Share Unit.
-The underwriter can exercise this option at any time within days after the date of this prospectus.
+We have granted the underwriter the right to purchase up to an additional 731,707 Shares and/or Warrants to cover over-allotments, if any, assuming a public offering price of US\$1.23 per Common Share Unit.
+The underwriter can exercise this option at any time within 45 days after the date of this prospectus.
 In addition, we will issue to the underwriter Warrants to purchase a number of Shares equal to an aggregate of 5.0% of the Shares and/or Pre-Funded Warrants sold in the offering.
-The exercise price of the Underwriter's Warrants is equal to % of the offering price of the Underwriter's Warrants are exercisable beginning months from the effective date of the offering.
+The exercise price of the Underwriter's Warrants is equal to 10% of the offering price of the Shares and/or Pre-Funded Warrants offered hereby.
+The Underwriter's Warrants are exercisable beginning six months from the effective date of the offering, from time to time, in whole or in part, within five years commencing from the effective date of the offering

-The underwriter expects to deliver the securities against payment on or about , 2022
+The underwriter expects to deliver the securities against payment on or about 2022

-Neither the Securities and Exchange Commission, Canadian securities commission nor any domestic or international securities body has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
+Neither the Securities and Exchange Commission, Canadian scurities commission nor any domestic or international securities body has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.